Create your first agent

 Step 5: Give it a name, a description and share it with your team

-Step 6: use your assistant
+Step 6: use your agent

 2. In Slack: